 Current Board Members

-Sandy A. Seifert-Raffelson, Secretary
+Sandy A. Seifert-Raffelson, Vice-President

-David Aranda, SDA, Director
+David Aranda, CSDM, Director

 David Aranda has served as a member of the SDRMA Board of Directors since 1998.
 Committed to advocating and strengthening special districts through sound governance, Mr. Aranda is an active member of the California Special Districts Association (CSDA), fulfilling a variety of roles within the Association, including serving on the Alliance Executive Council and President of the Special District Leadership Foundation.

-Timothy Unruh, SDA, Director
+Timothy Unruh, CSDM, Director